 USGA Executive Committee

-Courtney Myhrum, of Pittsburgh, Pa., is in her first year as a member of the USGA Executive Committee.
+Courtney Myhrum, of Pittsburgh, Pa., is in her second year as a member of the USGA Executive Committee.

 Courtney’s parents introduced her to the game at age 8 in her hometown in Western Pennsylvania.
 She immediately developed a lifelong passion for it but did not begin playing competitively until after completing her two-sport collegiate career in field hockey and lacrosse at Denison University.
 Once she turned her athletic attention to golf, Courtney qualified for 14 USGA championships, including one U.S. Women’s Amateur, one U.S. Women’s Amateur Four-Ball, five U.S. Women’s Mid-Amateurs and seven U.S. Senior Women’s Amateurs between 1986 and 2018.